Welcome to my new office!

 I pulled them down from the studio where I had previously used three of them as the base with butcher block stretching across to form a great built-in-looking desk (see all the details here).
 Since there is not a closet in this little office, I wanted to use the dressers as they hold a ton of office/craft supplies that I like to have on hand.
 All three dressers would not fit in here, so I just used two (and put the third in the entry).

 The dressers are the Hemnes dresser from IKEA.
 We cut off the legs and switched out the hardware for diy brass pulls which completely changes the look of the dresser.
 When installed per instructions, the tops overhang on both sides by an inch or so.
 I didn’t use the tops in the studio (I had a piece of butcher block as the desktop instead) and thankfully I held on to the original dresser tops.
 To give the look of one big piece, I pushed the two dressers right up next to eachother and just set the tops on.
-I may have Ryan attach them, but its not a big deal to me if they are not totally secure.
+I may attach them, but its not a big deal to me if they are not totally secure.

 It is just a sheet of plexiglass with stand-off screws and is such a minimal and modern way to jot down to-do’s and ideas without making a big visual statement.